Who are they?

 If Amit can’t help, he’ll say so: ‘I’d rather give you nobody than someone who won’t be right’.
 Most common reasons are SEN (‘we just don’t have the experts’), the parents are pushy (‘and want guarantees – we can never give guarantees’) or the family can’t afford it (‘you’d be amazed how many people try to negotiate fees’).
 But – and we like this - Amit is always willing to put in a good 20 minutes advising such folk on what to look out for if they try to find a tutor elsewhere (‘I want anyone who contacts us to go away feeling they’ve had good advice’).

-For online tutoring (which Amit is absolutely convinced will be the next big thing), the sky’s the limit, with their tutors having worked with students in China, Dubai, France, Kenya, Nigeria, Qatar, Russia and Switzerland, among others.
+For online tutoring, the sky’s the limit, with their tutors having worked with students in China, Dubai, France, Kenya, Nigeria, Qatar, Russia and Switzerland, among others.
 ‘We want to make sure we’re top of the game for online tutoring with a personal touch, following up to make sure the family’s needs are being met, weekly reports are written and tutors are personally vetted,’ says Amit.
 ‘They’re spot on,’ voiced one happy customer.
+Most recently, they’ve introduced chat tutoring – a free service for a limited time, whereby a student texts via his or her mobile or PC to a subject-expert tutor who replies with the answer or how to work out the answer.

 Background and basics